dh256git/project27/src/guide/CL/index.md

 This volume includes notes on developing useful digital skills, and learning how to use tools, such as the command-line, git version control, or web technologies.

+{% include guide/latest.html %}

+---

+## Chapters in this volume

 Initially, we include four chapters in this volume.
 These topics cover technologies and digital skills we learnt, while building the {{ site.brand }} site.

----

 {% assign dataFile = site.data.chapters.CL %}
 {% assign gridLimit = 4 %}